azuyalabs/yasumi/README.md

 * Accounts for the date/time when holidays have been officially established and/or abolished
 * Composer ready, [PSR-2] compliant

-Yasumi currently supports 57 countries (including subregions):
+Yasumi currently supports 58 countries (including sub-regions):

 * Belgium
 * Brazil